CodeShayk/ApiAggregator/README.md

 The framework allows fetching the whole of aggregated response or a partial response based on the list of configured apis included in the aggregator request.

 ### When is ApiAggregator useful?
-ApiAggregator is useful in various use cases.
+ApiAggregator is useful in many use cases.
+Few to list are:
 - For creating Level 2 (functional or BFF) apis using Level 1 (core resource) apis.
 - For easily extending an api without having to break existing consumers.
 - For on demand data retrieval using list of apis